 All costs shall be borne by the owner.

 Any person, plumber, caretaker, contractor, owner or tenant in possession of the property violating these rules and regulations is guilty of a violation and shall be punished by a fine not to exceed $250 plus restitution.
 Each offense thereafter shall be the same.
 Each day of violation constitutes a separate offense.

-When any vehicle is parked, standing, left unattended or abandoned on any public street or highway within the Village during a snowstorm or after a precipitation of snow of 2.5 inches or more and continuing to such time as the snow is plowed and removed from the streets by the Department of Public Works, said vehicle may be removed by authority of the Public Works Superintendent or the Cooperstown Police Department.
+When any vehicle is parked, standing, left unattended or abandoned on any public street or highway within the Village during a declared emergency, it may be removed by authority of the Superintendent of Public Works or the Cooperstown Police Department.

-Editor's Note: Original sections pertaining to trimming of tree overhanging streets and sidewalks and vehicles (including bicycles) on sidewalks, which sections immediately followed this section, were repealed at time of adoption of Code (see Ch.
-1, General Provisions, Art.
-I).
+Editor's Note: Original sections pertaining to trimming of tree overhanging streets and sidewalks and vehicles (including bicycles) on sidewalks, which sections immediately followed this section, were repealed 4-27-2015 by L.L.
+No. 7-2015.
 See now § 240-9E and G and Ch.
 39, Bicycles and Play Vehicles.

 No races or contests for speed shall be held on any street within the corporate limits of the Village without permission of the Board of Trustees.
 A violation of this subsection shall be punishable by a fine not to exceed $20 for each offense.

 It shall be unlawful for any person or persons to play baseball, football or any other game in the streets of the Village.
 A violation of this subsection shall be punishable by a fine not to exceed $5 for each offense.